sberzonskiene/55-gr-bandomasis/README.md

-# Movies - The Final Fantasy Project
+# Movies - The Final Project

 website design project

-🌟 About
+# 🌟 About

 This project is for educational porpuses only.
 Pull request are welcome, but priority for project authors!
 Thank you for your cooperation!

-🎯 Project features/goals
+# 🎯 Project features/goals

  * CLIENT: react.js
  * SERVER: express.js
  * API

-🧰 Getting Started
+# 🧰 Getting Started

-💻 Prerequisites
+# 💻 Prerequisites

 Node.js - download and install